facebook/create-react-app/docusaurus/docs/deployment.md

 It will get copied to the `build` folder when you run `npm run build`.

-If you’re using [Nginx](https://www.nginx.com/), you need to modify your nginx configuration that looks like this:
+If you’re using [Nginx](https://www.nginx.com/), you need to modify your nginx configuration so that it looks like this:

 ```
 location / {